 Defective Smoke Detectors

 Fire is an ancient danger.
-According to Greek myth, fire had to be stolen from the gods, and it remains devastating, dangerous and unpredictable.
-Over 3,000 people are killed every year in residential fires in the U.S as smoke, flames and deadly gases race through their homes.
+According to Greek myth, a fire had to be stolen from the gods, and it remains devastating, dangerous, and unpredictable.
+Over 3,000 people are killed every year in residential fires in the U.S as smoke, flames, and deadly gases race through their homes.